-Rum has come a long way in the past few years and it’s latest incarnation is a spicy one.
-Liquorland brand ambassador Joss Granger takes a look at our growing taste for spiced rum and the best ways to drink it.
+Let's face it, rum is yum, but have you branched out with a spicy one?
+Joss Granger from Liquorland Howick takes a look at our growing taste for spiced rum and the best ways to drink it

 What do I need to know?